Sales forecasting in Google Sheets

 How deep learning can solve real business problems directly from your spreadsheets

-This tutorial will show you how to use the full power of the Peltarion Platform in Google Sheets, one of the most frequently used business tools in the world.
-You will use a tabular dataset and our AI for Sheets add-on to add intelligence to your spreadsheet.
+This tutorial will show you how to use the full power of the Peltarion Platform in Google Sheets using a tabular dataset and our AI for Sheets add-on.

 - Target audience: Beginners